piyushagr24/mini_projects/README.md

-# mini_games
+# mini_projects
-This repo consists of some mini games i made using various programming languages.
+This repo consists of some mini projects i made using various programming languages.